Community theatre: Churches

 Ecclesiastical communities often encourage theatrical productions, be they for youth or adults.
 The Christmas Play is a tenet of modern church theatre.
 In addition to performing in the church itself, many parishes have halls for performances.
 In the nineteenth century, Christians in European and North American often performed plays in church halls or other rented spaces, often using the proceeds from donations and tickets for charity.

 Some community theatre communities incorporate religious themes into their theatrical productions, producing original works based on biblical narratives or moral teachings instead of the direct incorporation within services.
 For example, in southern California, a judeo-christian community theater, Lifehouse Theater Productions, specializes in producing and distributing faith-based theatrical productions internationally.

 Communism

-Soviet initiatives like the Petrograd Politprosvet and Central Agitational Studio performed improvisational theatre in the 1920s as a pedagogical project to tell stories about Marxist values and anticapitalist enlightenment.
+Soviet initiatives like the Petrograd Politprosvet and Central Agitational Studio performed improvisational theatre in the 1920s as a pedagogical project to tell stories about Marxist concepts.
 In 1923, the Twelfth Communist Party Congress voted to support their work for the improvement of proletarian life.
 The performers rejected traditional forms of theatre and called themselves activists instead.